Welcome to My Virtual Studio! This class is chock full of all kinds of content – and is aimed at several audiences:

 Water-based Markers: An inexpensive option for coloring, with the ease of applying in a familiar hand motion as it’s a pen – but the ability to move it with water and create interesting techniques.
 Some brands blend better than others; and certain papers will work much better than others.

 - PROS: Very inexpensive, and easy to find in all kinds of stores.
 Colors are most often more intense than many other types of coloring mediums.
-These markers are excellent for stamped watercolor techniques – and a stamped watercolor class will be offered on this site VERY soon using the watercolor line of Art Impressions stamps.
+These markers are excellent for stamped watercolor techniques – and stamped watercolor classes!
 A free conversion chart for 20 colors is avaiilable HERE.

 - CONS: Each brand works a little differently, and requires some testing to find the right papers for the desired effects.